 Has completed university-level education in the field of literature and/or is at an early to mid stage of their career, with at least five years' professional experience.

 Has a clear proposal stating what they plan to do at the University of Stirling and how they hope to use the experience on their return to India;

 Has not been given a Charles Wallace India Trust grant within the previous five years.

 The Charles Wallace India Trust currently pays £1227 a month to the writer to cover all accommodation, living and local travel costs.
 The Fellowship is for up to three months.
 International return fares are also covered.
 Office space and a networked computer will be provided for the duration of the fellowship.

 How to apply

-Applications will be invited from 10 June to a deadline of 30 September each year, and should be addressed to Dr Gemma Robinson at the address below.
+Applications will be invited from 10 June to a deadline of 30 September each year, and should be addressed to Dr Timothy Jones at the address below.
 The selection process normally takes two months.
 The Fellowship will begin normally in the February of the following year (exact date to be confirmed).
 The successful applicant will be based in the Faculty of Arts and Humanities, Division of Literature and Languages at the University of Stirling and the Centre of Postcolonial Studies.

 Applications should include:

 a statement of about two pages describing what you wish to achieve during your stay at Stirling and how this will benefit your work on your return to India